Pierluigi Casiraghi

 Pierluigi Casiraghi ([ˌpjɛrluˈiːdʒi kaziˈraːɡi]; born 4 March 1969) is an Italian professional football coach and former player who played as a striker.

 Casiraghi began his playing career in Italy in 1985, with Monza.
 He later played for Juventus, and Lazio, before ending his career with Chelsea in the Premier League.
 He retired after failing to recover from a cruciate ligament injury sustained in 1998.
-Casiraghi was a member of the Italy national football team that reached the 1994 FIFA World Cup Final, and was also a member of Italy's UEFA Euro 1996 squad.
+Casiraghi was a member of the Italy national football team that reached the 1994 FIFA World Cup final, and was also a member of Italy's UEFA Euro 1996 squad.

 After retiring, he began his managerial career in 2002, first with the Monza youth side, later also coaching Legnano, and the Italy U-21 side.
-In 2014, he worked as an assistant manager for Cagliari.
-Casiraghi was Gianfranco Zola's assistant manager at Birmingham City until Zola's resignation in 2017.
+Beginning in 2014, he worked as an assistant manager for his compatriot Gianfranco Zola at Cagliari, Al-Arabi, and Birmingham City until Zola's resignation in 2017.

 Club career

 Italy

-Casiraghi was born in Monza, Lombardy, and began his career with his hometown side, AC Monza, in 1985.
+Casiraghi was born in Monza, Lombardy, and began his career with his hometown side, Monza, in 1985.
 The side were relegated to Serie C in his first season, but he helped them achieve promotion back to Serie B in 1988.
 He moved to Serie A giants Juventus in 1989, having scored 28 goals in 94 games for Monza.

-His goalscoring record in Turin was modest, achieving a best tally of 8 goals in 24 appearances in the 1990–91 season and a total of 20 in 98 games for the club.
+His goalscoring record in Turin was modest, achieving a best tally of eight goals in 24 appearances in the 1990–91 season and a total of 20 in 98 games for the club.
 While at Juventus, he helped the side win two UEFA Cups (in 1990 and 1993) and one Italian Cup, also in 1990.
-He scored in the first leg of the 1990 UEFA Cup Final to help the Turin club defeat rivals Fiorentina.
+He scored in the first leg of the 1990 UEFA Cup final to help the Turin club defeat rivals Fiorentina.
 He earned his first international cap for Italy during his spell with Juventus.

 He signed for Lazio in 1993 and scored 41 goals in a five-year spell.
 His most successful season was in 1996–97, when he scored 14 goals in 28 Serie A games.
 With Lazio, he won another Italian Cup, in 1998.
 He found his opportunities limited in his final season, with manager Sven-Göran Eriksson preferring Alen Bokšić and Roberto Mancini in attack and sought a move away.